RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/token-swapping.md

 ## Load sUSDT From Faucet

 To test swapping, we can fetch sUSDT for free from the [faucet website](https://scan.test.btcs.network/faucet).
 Navigate to the website and fill in your address to receive **100-200 sUSDT**.
 Addresses can only fetch sUSDT from the faucet once per day.
-If you are using the MetaMask Chrome extension, you can add sUSDT to MetaMask automatically by clicking the Add sUSDT to Metamask button.
+If you are using the MetaMask Chrome extension, you can add sUSDT to MetaMask automatically by clicking the Add sUSDT to MetaMask button.

 :::note
 Please note that sUSDT is a testing token and does not have any actual value.